flowchart TB

 12.7 Provider Network Management

-Healthcare is ultimately delivered by people and institutions — doctors, nurses, hospitals, pharmacies, labs.
-Aarokya’s provider network management system ensures that these providers are discoverable, connected, quality-assured, and properly compensated.
+Healthcare is ultimately delivered by people and institutions.
+Aarokya’s provider network management system ensures that doctors, nurses, hospitals, pharmacies, and labs are discoverable, connected, quality-assured, and properly compensated.

 12.8 Claims and Disbursement Engine

-When healthcare costs are incurred, the claims engine handles the financial resolution — quickly, transparently, and with minimal friction for the patient.
+When healthcare costs are incurred, the claims engine handles financial resolution — quickly, transparently, and with minimal friction.

-• Transparent tracking — the patient sees exactly where their claim is, what has been approved, what is pending, and what their remaining balance covers.
+The patient sees exactly where their claim stands at every step — what has been approved, what is pending, and what their remaining balance covers.

 12.9 Analytics and Risk Intelligence